mihnea-radulescu/imagefanreloaded/README.md

 * key combos Ctrl+A and Ctrl+D for changing folder ordering direction between ascending and descending
 * keys N, M and B for changing image file ordering between name, last modification time and random shuffle
 * keys A and D for changing image file ordering direction between ascending and descending
-* digit keys 1, 2 and 3 for switching between full-screen, windowed and windowed maximized image view modes
+* digit keys 1, 2, 3 and 4 for switching between full-screen, windowed, windowed maximized and windowed maximized borderless image view modes
-* keys N and M for switching between normal and maximized view modes in the windowed image view
 * keys + and - for changing thumbnail size by an increment of 50 pixels
 * key U to toggle showing file names under thumbnail images
 * key S for slideshow navigation